Foundling | Tortoise Investigates

 - This podcast name is

-"Deep Water | Tortoise Investigates "and has a space at the end.
-This can cause some issues with apps and other services: we’d recommend it’s removed using Acast’s dashboard. - There is a different RSS feed listed in the Podcast Index (here) and our systems (here).
+"Foundling | Tortoise Investigates "and has a double-space in it.
+This can cause some issues with apps and other services: we’d recommend it’s removed using Acast’s dashboard. - There is a different RSS feed listed in the Podcast Index (here) and Apple Podcasts (here).
 Our systems normally pull RSS feed addresses from Apple Podcasts; and it should normally match what’s in the Podcast Index.

 - This podcast appears to be missing from iVoox.
 We list all the podcast directories to be in.